Casey

 Casey was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Casey's population shows high cultural diversity, with 32.3% born overseas and 33.5% speaking a language other than English at home.
-Christianity is the predominant religion in Casey, accounting for 42.1% of its population.
-Notably, the category 'Other' comprises 3.1%, slightly higher than the Australian Capital Territory's average of 2.7%.
+Casey's cultural diversity is notable, with 32.3% of its population born overseas and 33.5% speaking a language other than English at home.
+Christianity is the predominant religion in Casey, making up 42.1% of its population.
+The most significant overrepresentation is seen in the 'Other' religious category, comprising 3.1% of Casey's population compared to 1.4% across the Australian Capital Territory.

 Frequently Asked Questions - Diversity